rkoeninger/ShenPrelude/api.md

 Returns true if first number is greater than or equal to the second.

+### `@d`

+Macro that allows declaration of dict literals.
+Requires even number of args, alternating key-value.

 ### `abs` : `number → number`

 Returns the absolute value of given number.